3kh0/ext-remover/README.md

 Credit to Bypassi for the original LTMEAT framework, and to Swordmaster4321 for discovering that pages can be hung with printing.

 [**🔼 Back to top**](#ext-remover)

+## LTMEAT Flood *Crash extensions*

+1. Create a bookmark folder and paste the extension page lots of times.
+(About 800 minimum is recommended assuming your Chromebook is average school quality) It is recommended that you add the extension page at the beginning of the folder.
+2. Right click and open all in a new window.
+3. Close the window with all those tabs.
+4. Open the folder in a new window again, and Chrome should hang those tabs to take care of the old ones in the background that were just closed.
+(Equivalent to the duplicate tab step in Bypassi's method)
+5. Flip the Allow access to file URLs switch in the extension settings and then you've bypassed the patch and the exploit is working.

+Close everything and you're good to go.
+If it didn't work, try adjusting the number of tabs being opened.
+This is the LTMEAT Flood Method, and also unofficially called Alternate Method # 2.
+Enjoy a much longer life of LTMEAT!

+**Not working?** Ensure you open a large set, but not too large, of extension tabs (_/generated_background_page.html or /manifest.json) for a permanent freeze.

 ## Dextensify *Disable extensions*